We are currently accepting submissions for Volume 61!

 General Requirements

-- A one half-page preemption check, which includes an examination of existing literature on the topic and an explanation of what the proposal will add to such literature,
+• A one-half-page preemption check, which consists of an examination of existing literature on the topic and an explanation of what the proposal will add to such literature;

 Frequently Asked Questions